 dwebp image.webp -o image.png

-Mac Users can use WebPQuickLook to preview WebP format images using the Quick Look function (with the image selected or highlighted, press the spacebar).
+For Mac users, WebPQuickLook offers the capability to preview WebP images using the Quick Look feature.
+Simply select or highlight the image and press the spacebar.

 Windows users can turn to WebPCodec, which provides thumbnail previews of WebP images within the File Explorer.
 The tool displays both the WebP and its JPEG counterpart.